1967 Detroit riot: Retail stores and services

 Customer surveys published by the Detroit Free Press indicated that blacks were disproportionately unhappy with the way store owners treated them compared to whites.
 In stores serving black neighborhoods, owners engaged in "sharp and unethical credit practices" and were "discourteous if not abusive to their customers".
 The NAACP, Trade Union Leadership Council (TULC), and Congress of Racial Equality (CORE) all took up this issue with the Cavanagh administration before the riot.
 In 1968, the Archdiocese of Detroit published one of the largest shopper surveys in American history.
 It found that the inner-city shopper paid 20% more for food and groceries than the suburbanite.
 Some of the differences were due to economies of scale in larger suburban stores, as well as ease in transportation and delivery of goods.

 Shortly after the Detroit riot, Mayor Jerome Cavanagh lashed out at the "profiteering" of merchants and asked the city council to pass an anti-gouging ordinance.

 Events

-The crimes reported to police included looting, arson, and sniping, and took place in many different areas of Detroit: on the west side of Woodward Avenue, extending from the 12th Street neighborhood to Grand River Avenue and as far south as Michigan Avenue and Trumbull, near Tiger Stadium.
-East of Woodward, the area around East Grand Boulevard, which goes east/west then north–south to Belle Isle, was involved.
-However, the entire city was affected between Sunday, July 23, and Thursday, July 27.
+The crimes reported to police included looting, arson, and sniping.
+These crimes took place in many different areas of Detroit after the raid of an unlicensed drinking club.
+The Detroit Police Department, Michigan State Police, National Guard, and federal troops were deployed into riot areas.
+The riots lasted a total of 6 days, from July 23 to July 28.